 Construction of the Moakley Cancer Center Addition will necessitate a slight reconfiguration of the existing Shapiro Drive where it intersects with East Concord Street.
 The portion of Shapiro Drive located between the Moakley Cancer Center Addition and 85 East Concord will be relocated approximately 20 feet south of its existing location.
 This creates a more optimal intersection configuration and provides appropriate visual clarity for vehicular traffic turning right onto East Concord Street.
 Sidewalk and landscape improvements along this reconfigured portion of Shapiro Drive will be consistent with the existing conditions and materials.

 Moakley Cancer Center Addition - Site Improvements

-The existing MBTA bus stop along East Concord Street will be relocated from the street edge closer to the building footprint to provide users with added protection from the elements.
-Sidewalk and landscaping improvements will take place along the perimeter of the building defining the new MBTA bus stop location and enhancing the pedestrian experience.
+Proposed sidewalk and landscaping improvements will take place along the perimeter of the building defining the proposed new MBTA bus stop location and enhancing the pedestrian experience.